 Note: One Euro is equal to 8 Yuan.
-Source: Authors' own elaboration.

 In summary, among the total population of the 716 respondents, the data collected depict a young, affluent, well-educated segment with a tendency of female and non-first-tier city residents.
 Based on the survey and a comparison with the existing literature, the rest of the results are as follows: